tweedegolf/memory-serve/README.md

 ### Named directories

-Multiple directories can be included using different environment variables, all prefixed by `ASSET_PATH_`.
+Multiple directories can be included using different environment variables, all prefixed by `ASSET_DIR_`.
-For example: if you specify `ASSET_PATH_FOO` and `ASSET_PATH_BAR` the memory serve instances can be loaded using `MemoryServe::from_env_name("FOO")` and `MemoryServe::from_env_name("BAR")` respectively.
+For example: if you specify `ASSET_DIR_FOO` and `ASSET_DIR_BAR` the memory serve instances can be loaded using `MemoryServe::from_env_name("FOO")` and `MemoryServe::from_env_name("BAR")` respectively.

 ### Features